re010ma/RecurlyUICucumberAccountTest/README.md

 ---------------
 These tests use cucumber, capybara and rspec to do their work.
 There are a couple of unused files in the `features/support` folder.
-1. `env.rb`- By default, these tests run in Firefox.
-The `env.rb` file would be used in expanding testing to other browsers (Chrome, IE, etc.)
+- `env.rb`- By default, these tests run in Firefox.
+The `env.rb` file would be used in expanding testing to other browsers (Chrome, IE, etc.).
-2. `modules/responsive_helper.rb`- This file would be used in testing the responsive design of the web site.
+- `modules/responsive_helper.rb`- This file would be used in testing the responsive design of the web site.